GRAPHIC DESIGN FOR CREATIVE PEOPLE & COMPANIES

 CREATIVE ICONS I ADMIRE

 I always seem to be drawn to the eccentric types like Louise Nevelson—those sculptures!
 The texture!
-The detail!
 The mascara!
 I also have the utmost respect for Ray and Charles Eames.
-I love that their creativity wasn’t limited to one medium and that they lived in their own world and let their creativity wander.
+I love that their creativity wasn’t limited to one medium and that they let their creative minds wander.

-CLOCKWISE FROM ABOVE: ZOE MARIN (PORTRAIT BY WENDY B.); RAY & CHARLES EAMES; DETAIL FROM NEW CONTINENT BY LOUISE NEVELSON, ST. LOUIS ART MUSEUM; UNTITLED, BY SELMA MICHAELS; NOTE CARDS FROM THE HEART SERIES BY ZOE MARIN
+CLOCKWISE FROM ABOVE: ZOE MARIN (PORTRAIT BY WENDY B.); RAY & CHARLES EAMES; DETAIL FROM NEW CONTINENT BY LOUISE NEVELSON, ST. LOUIS ART MUSEUM; UNTITLED, BY SELMA MICHAELS (ZOE'S MOTHER); NOTE CARDS FROM THE HEART SERIES BY ZOE MARIN

 WHAT I DO